Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is included in the purpose of the 'deliver and support' value chain activity?
+### Which is included in the purpose of the Deliver and Support value chain activity?

 - [ ] Meeting stakeholder expectations for time to market.
 - [ ] Understanding the organization's service vision.